Maxinum/.github/profile/README.md

 Contact us at [contact@email.com] or call [phone number] to discuss your project or explore exciting career opportunities.

-Visit us at [website] to learn more about how we can take your business to new heights.
+Visit us at maxinum.co to learn more about how we can take your business to new heights.

-Note: Please replace the placeholders ([Company Name], [contact@email.com], [phone number], [website]) with the actual details of your IT outsource company.
+Note: Please replace the placeholders (Maxinum Consulting LTD, [contact@email.com], [phone number], [website]) with the actual details of your IT outsource company.
 Additionally, you may want to add specific details about the services you offer and the benefits of joining your company as an employee.